• Artificial Intelligence

 Code cannot leave the internal network

-Laptops are managed via MDM and may restrict apps
+Laptops are managed via MDM and may restrict app installs

 Security teams require audit trails